kodingkoning/PhageLog/README.md

 - "Clear" empties most fields, leaving the phage name and incrementing the gene number.
 End of the last is updated to the Stop field.

 We plan to develop a tool that reformats the annotations to be pastable in DNA Master's "Documentation" tab.
 This should be released in time for 2018 genome annotations.

+Contact Elizabeth Koning at erk24@students.calvin.edu with questions or suggestions.